-The specialisation provides you with cutting-edge expertise through in-depth studies in the field of bio- and nano materials.
-The studies combine theoretical knowledge and practical skills in polymer chemistry, organic chemistry, chemical biology, as well as materials chemistry, and include the chemical and physical properties of soft materials, applied to, e.g., medical applications.
-This is a major growth area and you will learn more about, e.g., tissue engineering, soft functional materials, both on the nanoscale as well bulk properties, biosensors, and materials for drug transport and delivery.
+The course content includes the chemical and physical properties of soft materials, applied to, e.g., medical applications.
+This is a major growth area and you will learn more about tissue engineering and soft functional materials, both on the nanoscale as well as bulk properties and materials for e.g., drug transport and delivery.

-Uppsala University is also part of the SciLifeLab which can also offer you suitable projects in the field of bio- and nanomaterials.
-In the Uppsala region, there are also several large or small biotech companies where you can find interesting projects, which will further add to your contact network.
+Uppsala University is also part of the SciLifeLab which can offer suitable projects for those interested in the field of bio- and nanomaterials.
+In the Uppsala region, there are several large and small companies and research agencies where you can find interesting projects, which will further add to your contact network.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

 Name: Andrea Balderrama From: Bolivia Studying: Master’s Programme in Chemistry – Analytical Chemistry